slyon/ubuntu-mir-original/wiki.md

  * MIR bugs should always be named for SOURCE packages, not binary packages
  * New binary packages from existing source packages, where the source package is already in main, do not require MIR bugs.
  * If a new source package contains only code which is already in main (e.g. the result of a source package split or rename, or source packages with a version in the name), it may not need a full review.
-Submitting a MIR bug with an explanation (but without the full template) is sufficient.
+Submitting a MIR bug with an explanation (but without the full template) or updating/extending on the existing old MIR bug and re-opening it by setting it to "NEW" is sufficient.

 === MIR bug report template ===